Gecko Press is an independent, international publisher of curiously good children’s books, based in Wellington, New Zealand.

-We try to choose stories children and parents will want to read hundreds of times, for ages 0 to 14 (sometimes infinity).
+We choose stories children and parents will want to read hundreds of times, for ages 0 to 12 (sometimes infinity).

 Gecko Press prides itself on good production—design, paper, bindings, covers—and on trying to make each book the best it can be.

-Our books are sold throughout the English-speaking world, in digital and print editions.
+Our books are sold throughout the English-speaking world, in print and digital editions.

 How we choose